Tuesday Thoughts

 This is a difficult piece to write.
 For thirty-eight years, parents entrusted me with the care of their most precious possession–their children.
 To practice medicine and see the wonders of God’s healing power is a special privilege.
 And while it’s still a highly honorable profession, the greater medical community is now tarnished by those who lead it at the highest levels–our public health […]

-Tuesday Thoughts: Why We Work
+Tuesday Thoughts: What We Need Now

 Tuesday Thoughts: Did This Have to Happen?